Updated: July 31, 2020

 Generally people who enter the United States on either the Visa Waiver Program (as ‘WB’ business visitors) or on a B-1 business visitor visa are allowed entry for business activities but not for ‘the performance of skilled or unskilled labor.’
 The prohibition against ‘labor’ is found in the applicable statute, section 101(a)(15)(B) of the Immigration and Nationality Act.
-There are however numerous exceptions to this rule, set out in the Department of State’s Foreign Affairs Manual.
+There are however numerous exceptions to this rule, set out in the Department of State’s Foreign Affairs Manual, at 9 FAM 402.2-5.
 Below is a brief discussion of four of the most commonly-encountered exceptions.

 - Performance of professional services